RJMillerLab/ModelSearch/README.md

   <img src="docs/pipeline.png" alt="Pipeline overview" width="100%" />
 </p>

 ModelSearch is a demo for model-card retrieval, query-to-table-to-model retrieval, and table integration over retrieved CSV tables.
 The current codebase is centered on the Flask demo in `src/demo/`, retrieval in `src/search/`, integration in `src/integration/`, and evaluation in `src/evaluate/`.
+Here is the video demo; the full version is in https://www.youtube.com/watch?v=NX2HfPxPV90.

 <p align="center">
   <img src="docs/demo.gif" alt="ModelSearch demo animation" width="100%" />